ocfl-archive/gocfl/pkg/ocfl/storageroot/docs/STORAGEROOT.md

 ### Filesystem and State
 - `WithReadFS(sourceFS fs.FS) StorageRoot` / `GetReadFS() fs.FS`: Handles the read-only filesystem where the storage root is located.
-- `WithWriteFS(streamFS streamfs.FS) StorageRoot` / `GetWriteFS() streamfs.FS`: Handles the writable filesystem for updates and creations.
+ - `WithWriteFS(appendFS appendfs.FS) StorageRoot` / `GetWriteFS() appendfs.FS`: Handles the writable filesystem for updates and creations.
 - `IsModified() bool` / `SetModified()`: Tracks whether the storage root state has changed.

 ### Object Management